-However, the good thing is that an air purifier is going to remove odor from your indoor air.
+However, an air purifier is going to remove odor from your indoor air.
 That way, you will inhale fresh and non-odorous air.

 When you have accidentally burned food at home, you will find that the burning smell is quite stubborn and can hang in your air for days.